Bibliography

 PUBLISHED BOOKS

-Louis-Ferdinand Céline, War, New Directions, forthcoming (June 11, 2024).
+Louis-Ferdinand Céline, War, New Directions, Summer 2024.

 Sabine Huynh, Speaking Skin, Black Square Editions, forthcoming.

 Paul Valéry, Monsieur Teste.
-NYRB Classics, forthcoming.
+NYRB Classics, Fall 2024.

 Marcel Proust, The Mysterious Correspondent: New Stories.
 Oneworld Publications / Simon & Schuster, Spring 2021.